 Role: Environment Artist

-Sarah “Serafina” Dworken is the Customer Support and Quality Assurance Specialist at Portalarium.
+Sarah “Serafina” Dworken is the Player Services Lead at Portalarium, handling customer support, community, and quality assurance.
 After working in accounting in Tokyo, Japan, for six years, Sarah decided to leave the financial services world to pursue a career in the gaming industry.
 She took the leap in 2015, when she got her foot in the door with MMO and mobile gaming QA at KingsIsle Entertainment, then later joined the Portalarium team in 2016.
 Sarah is a podcaster (oneofus.net) and contributor to a Let’s Play channel (rageselect.com), and fancies herself a somewhat funny person.

 Brekken Holtrop is a Design Assistant here at Portalarium and handles several other tasks we throw at her, including becoming our Shipping Department.
 While she is new to Games in an official capacity, Brekken has been in the background supporting Portalarium for many years.
 She has worked in a variety of fields, including Office Management, Designer Pillow Fabrication, and even held the title of Lunch Lady for a time.
 Her agility is proven by learning skills needed to fill in gaps, such as Unity for propping out dungeons and assisting other team members where needed.